Nateu/rockCrystal/README.md

 - Took some of the Creative tab stuff from [Minecraft Forge Tuts](http://tutorials.darkhax.net/custom-creative-tabs.html)

 ## Known issues
 There are still some issues I need to fix:

-- All textures need to be redone
+- Textures need to be redone

 #### FIXED
 - Textures for the blocks and items don't show properly